Create Kafka action

 Configure Admin Portal

-1. In the Events & Actions view on the Admin Portal, create an action by clicking on the + Add Action button.
+1. In the Events & Actions view on the Admin Portal, click + Add Action.

 2. Select Apache Kafka as the action type.